Last Updated on by

 - Many find the portions small.
 If you have people in your household with hearty appetites, the Blue Apron portion sizes may not work for you.
 After all that, you may still need to make more food, which defeats the purpose of buying the meal kit.

 - It’s not a one-time thing.
 You will continue to receive weekly deliveries unless you cancel.
-If you’re not interested in receiving more recipes, make sure you cancel right away.
+If you’re not interested in receiving more apron recipes, make sure you cancel right away.
 Otherwise, you’ll be charged for deliveries you don’t want.

 - Not good for those with dietary restrictions.
-While there are vegetarian options, if you have food allergies, intolerances to certain ingredients or need a gluten-free option or perhaps a version with less salt, you’re out of luck.
+While there are vegetarian options, if you have food allergies, intolerances to certain ingredients or need a gluten free option or perhaps a version with less salt, you’re out of luck.
 You can’t get substitutions.

 - Some customers have complained about the packaging waste.
 While Blue Apron uses special packaging to keep your food cool during delivery, the amount of packaging is way too much for a company that supposedly cares about the environment.

 Now that we’ve shown you the pros and cons of Blue Apron, as well as the prices you can expect to pay, is it worth it?
 Blue Apron has many benefits.
 Those who have tried it seemed to have enjoyed the meals and the overall experience, but paying so much for meals that you still have to cook yourself is not really budget-friendly.
 Even though everything comes to your door, it’s still inconvenient to some degree.
 You’re doing the same amount of work, and likely spending even more money than you do now.
-You’re better off popping a frozen meal in the microwave, picking up takeout or making a meal that the whole family enjoys from scratch.
+You’re better off popping a frozen meal in the microwave, picking up takeout or meal planning that the whole family enjoys from scratch.

 Overall, many customers have found Blue Apron to be fun to try once in a while as a change of pace.
 After all, it’s always fun to try something new.
 However, most could not afford it on a weekly basis.
-Plus, given that the recipes are a little too fancy for children with picky palates and the prices are a little high, it’s not advantageous for most families to use Blue Apron on a regular basis when you can serve hot dogs and mac ‘n cheese for under $5.
+Plus, given that the recipes are a little too fancy for children that are picky eaters and the prices are a little high, it’s not advantageous for most families to use Blue Apron on a regular basis when you can serve hot dogs and mac ‘n cheese for under $5.